-Trustees conducted their annual skills audit at the start of the Autumn term which confirmed that the Board had trustees with the appropriate knowledge and experience necessary to effectively discharge its responsibilities.
+Trustees and governors continue to undertake the NGA annual skills audit at the start of the Autumn term to secure evidence which shows that both the Trust Board and Local Governing Bodies have the right people with the appropriate knowledge and experience necessary to effectively discharge the responsibilities they hold around the table.
+The information was also used to identify training needs and support recruitment.